MariaKonstantinov/Natours_travel_website/README.md

 This project was done in compliance with UDEMY Advanced CSS & Sass course (link below).

 The webpage was build using HTML5, CSS3 and Sass.
-All links represented in project serve educational purposes only.
+All links in project serve educational purposes only.
 All comments in project files are aimed for personal use only and serve educational purposes only.

 **:star: Project Technologies**